Front Office Car Lot Trailer Park Grease Pit Tool Box

 Click on images for larger views.

-This page is a guide to identifying Chrysler, Dodge and Plymouth performance air cleaners.
+This page is a guide to identifying Chrysler, DeSoto, Dodge and Plymouth performance air cleaners.
 This will help you identify the proper air cleaner for your particular car or an air cleaner you may have laying around.
 There are many similar air cleaners and at times it can be hard to figure out which one you need.
 Air filter part numbers are provided where available but a lot of these are discontinued.
 It would be wise to stock up on a few if you can still find them.
-Please note that I am not an expert, I have gathered this information over the years and some of it may not be correct, please feel free to send corrections.

 Other identification pages: